Wouldn’t it be nice if you could just throw seeds in the dirt and they’d happily grow?

 There are a few reasons that your seeds didn’t sprout.
 The most common reasons:

 - The seeds were too old.
-You can germinate old seeds, just because the seeds are old doesn’t mean they won’t sprout, but old seeds definitely have lower germination rates over time.
-I’ve written about old seeds in this blog post ‘should you use old seeds?’.
+You can germinate old seeds, but often they have less plant vigor.
+Just because they are old, doesn’t mean they won’t sprout, however in general older seeds have lower germination rates over time, which means if you sowed 30 seeds, maybe only 10 germinated if they are older than a few years.
+This depends on how they were stored and the type of plant.
+I’ve written about using old seeds in this ‘should you use old seeds?’.

 - The seeds were sown too deeply into the soil.
 This is a very common mistake, people sow seeds too deeply.
 Be sure to carefully read the seed packets and make sure you’re sowing at the right depth.
 Tiny seeds like carrots or lettuce only barely need to be covered with dirt.